-This course prepares educators to teach social studies that includes the multicultural contributions of the world.
-They gain skills and varied methods for teaching basic information in social studies, history and geography.
+ELE656 Teaching Social Science, History, and Multicultural Education in Early Childhood and Elementary Curriculum - 3 credits in social studies, history and geography.
 They gain a basis for researching issues in social studies and history that give their students more universal perspectives.
 The materials chosen are appropriate to the Massachusetts Curriculum frameworks in history and social studies.
 Educators will gain the basic information and know the principles for teaching social sciences, history and geography as outlined in the Massachusetts regulations for educator licensure.
 (2)